CHuber42/Fri-5-22-Code-Review/README.md

 ** Spec 1: Add a rudimentary homepage (localhost:5000/) that welcomes Pierre (The app host) and redirects him to the vendors page **
 ** Spec 2: Add a HttpGet route to VendorsController as a list-of-vendors homepage, and an index view to display this path on **
+** Spec 3: Add option to Spec #2 to create a new Vendor by clicking a link ** ** Spec 4: Add route to VendorsController to "catch" spec 3, redirect to Form view ** ** Spec 5: Add Form.cshtml and rudimentary form to handle new Vendor creation **

 ##### _Contact_: